ryanechternacht/witches-den/README.md

 world, and I wanted to see how true that was.

 I'm honestly blown away with how mature Azure currently is.
-This entire project doesn't have a single line of Microsoft code and is hosted and GitHub.
+This entire project doesn't have a single line of Microsoft code and is hosted on GitHub.
 With a few simple mouse clicks I had Continuous Deployment up and running.

 My goal is to only leverage Azure's PaaS offerings for this project.
 That will